jacobweiss2305/ml-ops/gcp/src/experiments/README.md

-# Experiment tracking
+# Experiment tracking for Data Scientists

-This project uses MLflow to keep track of experiments.
+This project uses Jupyter to build models and MLflow to keep track of model experiments.

 ## Overview

-The deployment uses managed *Cloud SQL* database, *Cloud Storage* bucket for artifact storage, *Secret Manager* for obtaining secrets at run time, *Container Registry* for docker image storage and *Cloud Run* for managed, serverless runtime environment.
+The MLflow deployment uses managed *Cloud SQL* database, *Cloud Storage* bucket for artifact storage, *Secret Manager* for obtaining secrets at run time, *Container Registry* for docker image storage and *Cloud Run* for managed, serverless runtime environment.

-## 7-Steps to deployment:
+Jupyterhub installation is easy.
+We will use a helm chart from this project: [Zero to JupyterHub with K8s](https://z2jh.jupyter.org/en/stable/index.html).

+## MLflow setup:

 1. Install gcloud cli and docker